sourcegraph/about/blogposts/strange-loop-2019-enhancing-angklung-music-rehearsals-with-modern-tech.md

 ## What is an Angklung?

 They are made of bamboo tubes.
-Larger Angklung produce lower notes and smaller Angklung produce smaller notes.
+Larger Angklung produce lower frequency notes and smaller Angklung produce higher frequency notes.

 ![Angklung Instrument](/blog/strange-loop-2019/angklung/angklung.png)